 In a moment of weakness, Luke attempted to kill Ben Solo in his sleep.
 (Probably because he was tired of Ben walking around the Jedi temple and having to yell at him to put a shirt on.)
 Luke stopped himself before striking a death blow, but Ben Solo had seen Luke hovering above him and went ballistic.

+However, Luke has to face the consequences for his actions.
 As a result, Luke feels immense guilt for having had an unwitting hand in creating the First Order that threatened the freedom of the galaxy as the Empire once did three decades prior.

 You have to wonder if the decades of not knowing everything finally caught up to Luke.
 The “what if” factor and wondering if he’d be doing the galaxy a public service by icing his nephew before he could attain full power.